Lillian1070/Lillian1070/README.md

 📌 [**GitHub Portfolio**](https://github.com/Lillian1070)

 ### ⚡ Fun Fact
 When I'm not coding, you can find me perfecting latte art ☕ and experimenting with new baking recipes 🍪.
-I also love collage art & photography, combining creativity with my techy side!
+I also enjoy collage art 🎨 & photography 📷!

 <!---
 Lillian1070/Lillian1070 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.